pebreo/pebreo.github.io/midgame/part2-freedom-dividend.md

 "A safety net," Sandra continued, the words carrying a newfound weight.
 "A chance to breathe, to explore new areas, maybe even take that pottery class you've always mentioned."
 Michael, a man whose hands had always found solace in the tangible, harbored a secret desire – shaping clay into something beautiful.

 The freedom dividend wasn't a novel concept.
 Wouldn't it stifle innovation?
 Wouldn't people become complacent?
 But as Sandra dug deeper, a new perspective emerged.
 What if the dividend wasn't a hammock, but a launching pad?
-"I could start that pastry business I always to," she thought.
+"I could start that pastry business I always wanted to," she thought.

 Also, the fear of losing their jobs wouldn't disappear, but the terror of freefall might.
 So, takeout debate remained undecided, but a different kind of menu had opened – a menu of possibilities.